Welcome to Greystoke School, Cumbria

 The village hall and playing field are close by and are used for P.E.
 School lunches, which are freshly prepared in the village hall each day.

-The school is always looking at improvement and at present we have The Arts Mark Gold Award, Healthy Schools Award, and Activemark Award.
+The school is always looking at improvement and at present we have The Arts Mark Gold Award, Healthy Schools Award, Food for Life Bronze Award and Activemark Award.

 Our recent OFSTED report (November 07) judged the school as Good.